pulkit7700/pulkit7700/README.md

 - 👋 Hi, I’m @Pulkit gaur
-- 👀 I’m interested in programing and data sciece models
+- 👀 I’m interested in business analytics and data sciece models
 - 🌱 I’m currently learning Python as my primary programming language
-- 💞️ I’m looking to collaborate on a company who can help to grow as programer being from a business background which can be preety good
+- 💞️ I’m looking to collaborate on a company who can help to grow as data scientist being from a business background which can be preety good
 - 📫 How to reach me @pulkitgaur94@gmail.com

 <!---